Blood Feast (1972 film): Plot

 Hugo, a playboy serial killer (Hugo Stiglitz), stalks beautiful women in his helicopter, seducing them under false pretenses and inviting them to his castle estate.
 There, he kills them in various gruesome ways with the help of his groundskeeper, Dorgo.
-He then uses their flesh to feed a plethora of cats that he keeps in a fenced-in pit, and preserves their pickled heads as trophies inside glass jars.
+He then uses their flesh to feed a plethora of cats that he keeps in a fenced-in pit and preserves their pickled heads as trophies inside glass jars.
 A doctor who stops by the castle and eventually even his groundskeeper also become meals for the cats.
-Finally, one brave woman defies death and miraculously escapes his clutches, accidentally making a hole in the fence around the cat pit (which eventually allows the cats to escape).
+Eventually, one brave woman lacks fear of death, and she miraculously escapes his clutches, accidentally making a hole in the fence around the cat pit (which eventually allows the cats to escape).
 During the fight, Hugo gets hit in the face.
-Sensing his injury, the cats gang up, descend upon Hugo, and finish him off, allowing the woman to escape.
+Sensing his injury, the cats gang up, descend upon Hugo, and finish him off, allowing the woman to escape unharmed.

 Cast

 Release

 The film was released under the title Night of a Thousand Cats in Tampa, Florida on 1 November 1974.